Five Sports Nutrition Trends

 Similarly, consumers increasingly expect personalized nutrition products targeted at their specific requirements.
 As sports nutrition shelves become more crowded, treating consumers as individuals can be an effective differentiator.

 Broader sports nutrition trends show a consumer base that now encompasses a wide range of demographic groups and need states, some of which are underserved.
 Reportedly, less than 1% of new sports nutrition product launches in western Europe are aimed at seniors, indicating an urgent need for innovation.
 Similarly, the industry could do much more to meet the sports nutrition needs of women.
 One analysis found that just 2.1% of sports nutrition products are targeted at women.
+As well, consumers increasingly seek products with multiple benefits that are complementary to immune health, and sports nutrition is a strong vehicle for accommodating these needs.

-4. Adapt traditional applications
+4. Adapt traditional applications.

 The boundaries between sports nutrition and traditional food and beverage categories are blurring.
 There are now opportunities to incorporate functional benefits into an increasingly wide range of food and beverage applications.